jammutkarsh/cshare-server/README.md

 # ⚠️ cShare Server

-Not complety functional for testing puposes only.
+Not complete functional for testing purposes only.

 _This project consumes port `5675` && `5432`_